IgniteUI/igniteui-docfx/en/components/grids_templates/sizing.md

 The `height` of each child in the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) behaves also similarly to the `height` of the root level grid.

-The difference is that for the child grid, when `height` is set to percentages it behaves as if the parent element has unspecified height.
+The difference is that for the child grid, when `height` is set to percentages, it behaves as if the parent element has unset height.
 This means that in this scenario, the grid will render maximum of 10 rows.
 When the number of rows in the data is less than 10, the grid will size the view area to fit all the rows.
 If the data has more rows, a vertical scrollbar will be rendered and the view area will be sized to 10 rows height.

 <img src="../../images/grid_sizing/hgrid-height-percentages-v2.jpg" style="width: 80%"/>